Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 ### What is Hyperparameter

-Hyperparameter is a static parameter, which needs to be assigned a value before applying an algorithm to data.
-For instance, parameters like learning rate, epochs, etc, are set before training the models.
+A hyperparameter is a static parameter that needs to be assigned a value before applying an algorithm to data.
+For instance, parameters like learning rate, epochs, etc. are set before training the models.

 **Optimization Hyperparameter**- These parameters are related to optimization processes like gradient descent (learning rate), training process, mini-batch sizes, etc.